-CL314 Shear Strength Lab (8% weighting).
+There are 6 online quizzes worth 5% each.
 The laboratory coursework is undertaken in groups.
-See laboratory timetable for date and time of laboratories for each group.
-Students must attend all laboratory sessions for their group and complete the laboratory work to a satisfactory standard.

-Each group will write a coursework report.
+Students must attend all laboratory sessions for their group and complete the laboratory work to a satisfactory standard - Each group will write a coursework report worth 20%.
 The reporting requirements are fully described in a separate handout and the lectures.

-One assessed tutorial, for exam preparation (2% weighting).

-End of semester exam, of 2 hours duration (40% weighting).
+End of semester exam, of 2 hours duration (50% weighting).